carbonblack/carbon-black-cloud-sdk-python/docs/watchlists-feeds-reports.rst

 A Closer Look at IOCs
 ---------------------
-In this document, we will only discuss the "v2" IOCs; the "v1" IOCs are only provided for backwards compatibility reasons.
+In this document, only the "v2" IOCs are covered; the "v1" IOCs are only provided for backwards compatibility reasons.
 They are officially deprecated, and are converted, internally, to this type.

 IOCs can be classified into two general types, depending on their ``match_type`` value: